msimecek/Image-Recognition-HoL/1-Face.md

 You should be able to resolve the red squiggle in PersonController now.

-Then finally add the training method.
+Then finally add the training method to **PersonController** class.

 ```c#
 [Route("api/group/{groupId}/train")]